sergiobarra/DRESG_lpwan/README.md

 You can contact me for any issue you may have when using DRESG.

 ### Contributing
-I am always open to new contributions :) Just drop me an email to sergio.barrachina@upf.edu
+I am always open to new contributions :) Just drop me an email at sergio.barrachina@upf.edu